Study now, pay when you are earning.Print Page

 Government funding opportunities.

-- 19+ Advanced Learner Loan If you are aged 19 or over when you start your course you could take out a loan cover the cost of some level 3 or 4 courses.
+- 19+ Advanced Learner Loan If you are aged 19 or over when you start your course you could take out a loan to cover the cost of some Level 3 or 4 courses.
 You won’t have to pay it back until you complete your course and not until you earn more than £21,000 per year.

 - Professional and Career Development Loans.
 If you study for a professional or management qualification that lasts up to two years you may be able to borrow between £300 and £10,000 to cover course fees, books, travel, childcare and living expenses.

 Government funding schemes change regularly but you can get independent advice from the Money Advice Service website or by calling 0300 500 5000.